MrCelsius88/Turbo-Tusker/README.md

+# Cavern

-# My journey into making an entire game from scratch, handmade hero style.
+## My journey into making an entire game from scratch, handmade hero style.
 I will try to post updates in a blog post or youtube video format.

 ## Im my efforts to become a better programmer, all I ask is that if you see anything I can improve on please don't hesitate to reach out!